microsoftgraph/microsoft-graph-toolkit/samples/teams-sso-node/readme.md

 1. To test locally, [NodeJS](https://nodejs.org/en/download/) must be installed on your development machine.

-1. To test locally, you need [Ngrok](https://ngrok.com/) installed on your development machine.
-Make sure you've downloaded and installed Ngrok on your local machine. ngrok will tunnel requests from the Internet to your local computer and terminate the SSL connection from Teams.
+1. To test locally, you will need to tunnel requests from the internet to your local computer.
+You can use [ngrok](https://ngrok.com/) for this.

     > NOTE: The free ngrok plan will generate a new URL every time you run it, which requires you to update your Azure AD registration, the Teams app manifest, and the project configuration.
 A paid account with a permanent ngrok URL is recommended.